layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 43.605n *Madre de Cacao*. *Gliricidia sepium*.
 Native to Central and South America, used as a shade tree for cacao and other plants.

-[plant] 43.605n good pods.
+43.605n good pods.
 Cacao trees produce large pods that contain the cacao seeds, also known as cacao beans or nuts.

 [plant] 43.605n cucumber.
 The cucumber (*Cucumis sativus*) is native to South Asia, but it had spread to the Caribbean by the early eighteenth century.

-[plant] 43.605n There are three or four sorts of cacao, which differ from one another in the colour and goodness of their nuts.
+43.605n There are three or four sorts of cacao, which differ from one another in the colour and goodness of their nuts.
 That from the Caraccas is certainly the best.
 There are three main varieties of cacao used in commercial chocolate production today: the Forastero, the Trinitario, and the Criollo.
 The Criollo is the most prized variety and probably the one Grainger was referencing, since it is still grown today in Venezuela (Caracas is the capital of Venezuela).

-[plant] 43.605n This word is Indian.
+43.605n This word is Indian.
 "Cacao" derives from the Nahuatl word *cacahuatl*.
 The scientific name for cacao, *Theobroma cacao*, also includes a Greek term that translates to "food of the gods."

-[place] 43.606n.
+43.606n.
 Arabia Felix.
 The name Ptolemy gave to the south and southwest of Arabia because of its fertile landscape.

 [place] 43.606n.
 Constantinople.
 Present-day Istanbul.